1904 Labor Day Association History

 Millers Union

-starting on West Emerson, East to Hart Street, South to State Street, East to Main Street, South to Broadway, West to Hart, North to State & West on State to Fairgrounds
+1904 Parade Route: starting on West Emerson, East to Hart Street, Soth to State Street, East to Main Street, South to Broadway, West to Hart, North to State Street & West to Fairgrounds.

 Loading